morlov/deep-reinforcement-learning/p3_collab-compet/README.md

 - agent2_critic.pt
 - agent2_actor.pt

-Report is placed as html version of notebok in:
+Report is placed as html version of notebok in Report.ipynb
-- report.html (description of an algoritm used and further work is provided in the repprt)